 It is different but you know who the character is, what they’re doing, what they want within the scenes and how they’re connected to the story, that’s usually the same.
 However, the process is significantly different in the sense that you don’t rehearse in the same way.
 You might rehearse for a massive movie, but generally with TV dramas and soap operas, you don’t rehearse, you do the work, bring it to the set, respond to what the other actors are doing and then the director will rework it there and then.
 You’re not performing to an audience; the performance is made in the editing room.
 It is quite nice but it can be quite technical as you’re filming in bits and breaking it off out of context, whereas with a play, you run it all the way through from beginning to end with an audience.

-What’s been your most challenging role to portray?
+What would you say has been your most challenging role to play so far?

 I did a production of Macbeth which I think was the most challenging, partly because Shakespeare tragedies are huge.
 Macbeth has a very short break in the second half but he’s in nearly all of the scenes and it has very high stakes of intense drama right from the very beginning of the play.
 The moments that are occurring are huge, cataclysmic events for that character in every single scene and that is quite demanding.
 There were nights that were great and there were nights when I did not enjoy it but that’s usually the case with everything.
 The audience enjoyed it and it was a good show but it was challenging but in a great way because you become a better actor playing a part in those tragedies.
 It was a tiny theatre but a good group, good project and good director and I’m a better actor for it.

-Do you have any roles you are preparing for or currently working on?
+Do you have any roles you are preparing for or currently working on that you can tell us about?

 I’m auditioning so I can find the next thing whenever the right role comes along.
 I’ve auditioned for a Netflix TV series, which I’ve got a recall for, which is cool.
 It’s a fantasy drama and my character has superpowers, so that would be amazing.
 I’ve not done much TV so that would be great.
 It’s the first time I’ve auditioned for something like that so we’ll see what happens.
 Fingers crossed!